-You pay for covered services each year before the plan begins to pay.
+You and your covered dependents pay for covered services each year before the plan begins to pay.
 After the amount paid for covered services reaches this family deductible, this plan starts to pay for covered services for the rest of the year.
-To satisfy this family deductible for the rest of the year, the combined covered services that you and each of your covered dependents incur toward the individual deductible must reach this family deductible in a year.
-When this happens in a year, the individual deductibles for you and your covered dependents are met for the rest of the year.
+The family deductible applies to a person enrolled with one or more dependents.